scality/backbeat/docs/DesignMDIngestion.md

 The proposed design will be as follows:

 * First, determine if this is a fresh install of Zenko or an upgrade installation.
-    * This can be determined by checking if the zookeeper has stored a sequence ID.
+    * This can be determined by checking if Zookeeper has stored a sequence ID.
 * If this is a fresh install of Zenko, we will create a `snapshot`.
     * Record the last sequence ID from the metadata server that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset`